 Death is the fruit of the world –

-Worldly and empty chatter is the description of semantics; that is how it
+Worldly and empty chatter is semantic; that is how it

-and we will soon discover that they have a secular worldview.
-They are not
+and we will soon discover his secular worldview.
+Although he is not

-through the lens of societal issues and this is how they approach the
+through the lens of societal issues, through a secular lens, which is how he approaches

-Scriptures too, but the truth simply does not reside at any address down that
+Scriptures, but the truth simply does not reside at that address, and his empty chatter

 willing to repent.
-They act as though they already know the truth, and so how
+He thinks he knows the truth, and so how can we teach him

 (106l) Thy kingdom come